-Members desiring to carry an authorized but personally owned duty firearm must receive written approval from the Chief of Police or the authorized designee.
+Members desiring to carry an authorized but personally owned duty firearm must receive approval from the Rangemaster.
 Once approved, personally owned duty firearms are subject to the following restrictions:

-- (a) The firearm shall be in good working order and on the department list of approved firearms. - (b) The firearm shall be inspected by the Rangemaster prior to being carried and thereafter shall be subject to inspection whenever it is deemed necessary. - (c) Prior to carrying the firearm, members shall qualify under range supervision and thereafter shall qualify in accordance with the department qualification schedule.
-Members must demonstrate proficiency and safe handling, and that the firearm functions properly. - (d) Members shall provide written notice of the make, model, color, serial number and caliber of the firearm to the Rangemaster, who will maintain a list of the information.
+- (a) The firearm shall be in good working order and approved by the Rangemaster. - (b) The firearm shall be inspected by the Rangemaster prior to being carried and thereafter shall be subject to inspection whenever it is deemed necessary. - (c) Prior to carrying the firearm, members shall qualify under range supervision and thereafter shall qualify in accordance with the department qualification schedule.

+- Members must demonstrate proficiency and safe handling, and that the firearm functions properly. - (d) Members shall provide written notice of the make, model, color, serial number and caliber of the firearm to the Rangemaster, who will maintain a list of the information.